 Conservators, curators, conservation scientists, art historians, archaeologists, anthropologists, collection managers, designers, preparators and others engaged with these topics are invited to submit proposals for presentations.
 Collaborations among professionals are encouraged.
-Projects already presented or published will not be considered, and proposed projects must be complete by the end of 2020.
+Projects already presented or published will not be considered.

-Abstracts for papers and posters may be submitted in English or Spanish as a Word document (no PDFs).
+Abstracts for papers, short presentations, and tips may be submitted in English or Spanish as a Word document (no PDFs).
 Abstracts must have a title, be a maximum of 300 words, and accompanied by a short author(s) biography (100 words maximum).
 Title, abstract and biography should be included as a single document along with author(s) contact information.
 Contact information should include: name, postal and email addresses, telephone numbers.
 Abstracts should not include images or other attachments.

 Abstracts will be peer reviewed by the NATCC board.
-Authors of selected papers and posters will be notified by September 30, 2020.
-All speakers are required to submit the full publication-ready version of their paper in English by February 1, 2021.
-Authors are responsible for obtaining rights and permissions to publish photographs and graphics.
+Authors of selected papers will be notified by November 20,2020.
+All speakers are required to submit the full publication-ready version of their paper by March 1, 2021.
+Authors are responsible for obtaining rights and permissions to publish photographs andgraphics.